srj0106/NBCAssignment/README.md

 7. Verify that we get response status code as 404, when wrong URL is set –N

+8. Verify from the response that value of any object from field member is as expected.

-8. Verify that we get the response status code as 200, when parameter value for ‘q’ is set to any field member and the JSON response gets filtered accordingly
+9. Verify that we get the response status code as 200, when parameter value for ‘q’ is set to any field member and the JSON response gets filtered accordingly